The Extraordinary Education of Nicholas Benedict: Characters

 Nicholas Benedict: An extremely gifted 9-year-old boy, with a condition called narcolepsy.

 Mrs. Ferrier: An elderly woman who escorts Nicholas to the orphanage from Littleview, his previous orphanage.

 Mr. Collum: The director of Rothschild Manor orphanage, where Nicholas lives during the course of the book.

 Mr. Pileus: The general handyman of Child's end, another name for Rothschild Manor.

 John Cole: A 12-year-old boy with chicken-pox scars all over his face who becomes friends with Nicholas at the Manor.

 The Spiders: Iggy, Breaker, and Moray, the orphanage bullies.

 Mrs. Brindle: The woman in charge of the cleaning at the orphanage.

 Ms. Candace: The slightly senile nurse, also sneeringly called "Miss Pretty Pills" by Mrs. Brindle.
 She has a habit of giving the children drops that make them quite ill, though not intentionally.
-Once she gave John chuck root, which made him vomit.

 Mr. Griese: The cook, who Mrs. Brindle is in love with.

 Mr. Furrow: The man in charge of the barn and yard work at the orphanage.